cp268/reccp/README.md

 * Ingredients
 * URL
 * Rating

+#Repo organization
+├── README.md               <- description of project and how to set up and run it ├── requirements.txt        <- requirements file to document dependencies ├── recsys.py               <- app to run project / user interface
+├── scripts                 <- directory for pipeline scripts or utility scripts
+    ├── ingredient_parser.py<- script to parse ingredients
+    ├── tfidf_encoder.py    <- script to perform embedding aggregation
+    ├── word2vec_rec.py     <- script to perform word embeddings
+├── models                  <- directory for pkl files for trained models ├── data                    <- directory for project data
+    ├── raw                 <- directory for raw data or script to download ├── processed           <- directory to store processed data ├── outputs             <- directory to store any output data ├── notebooks               <- directory to store any exploration notebooks used ├──recipe_compile.ipynb <- compiles recipe name, url, and ingredients from the three sources of recipe ├── streamlit.py            <- launch streamlit app on streamlit cloud ├── .gitignore              <- git ignore file

 ## Data Cleaning
 After scraping the data, we needed to parse the ingredients to remove redundant information that would not help distinguish recipes.
 The **ingredient parser** does the following: